-The Watch (our security team) and the Incident Response Team (IRT) can help you with a complaint or problem to report.
+The Safety Team (our security team) and the Incident Response Team (IRT) can help you with a complaint or problem to report.
 If there is an immediate danger, call 911.
-Please notify The Watch after calling 911 so that convention leadership and the hotel's security are informed.
+Please notify Safety after calling 911 so that convention leadership and the hotel's security are informed.

-- The Watch can assist with basic First Aid, line management, crowding issues, badge and ID checking, oversight of closed areas (such as the Dealers Room overnight), and general de-escalation needs.
+- Safety Team can assist with basic First Aid, line management, crowding issues, badge and ID checking, oversight of closed areas (such as the Dealers Room overnight), and general de-escalation needs.

 - The IRT is specifically tasked with intaking and addressing any reports of violation of the Code of Conduct or other member behavior issues.

 - Ops Desk can answer, or direct you to the department that can answer, any other questions or concerns regarding the convention.

 Arisia staff with a black ribbon on their convention badge are people empowered to help you as well.
-Black-ribbon wearers include Con Chairs and Assistant Con Chairs, Division Heads and Assistant Division Heads, members of The Watch, members of the IRT, and Hotel Liaisons.
+Black-ribbon wearers include Con Chairs and Assistant Con Chairs, Division Heads and Assistant Division Heads, members of the Safety Team, members of the IRT, and Hotel Liaisons.
 The person you approach might take the report themselves or might help you find someone else who can respond to the problem.

 How To Report a Problem at the Convention

 The Safety Team is located in Paine and the IRT is located in Quincy.
 These rooms are both on the lobby level, on the right side of the hallway past the hotel Gift Shop.
 The Safety Team staff are also stationed throughout the convention wearing distinctive fluorescent vests and photo-identifying badges.

-During the convention you may also call or text The Watch or the IRT; the numbers for each are located on the back of every badge.
+During the convention you may also call or text The Safety Team or the IRT; the numbers for each are located on the back of every badge.
 To email the IRT regarding a Code of Conduct violation or member behavior issue, send to Click here to show mail address.